dluxio/dlux-iov/docs/new-node.md

 1. Choose a server that meets the following requirements:
    - Region: `Allowed to run IPFS` (currently USA & Sweden)
    - Min specs: `Virtual Dual-Core 1GB / 25GB` (check specific community guidelines)
+   - Recommend specs: one core per node + one core for IPFS
 2. Enter your details
    - Name: `username` or your preference
    - Email: `your@preferen.ce`